gigglerg/ChipLM3909D/README.md

 <img src="lm3909d_schematic.png" width="800px" />

 From the schematic I tried to keep everything as small as possible.
-Its hard for me to manually solder below 0805 so that is what I stuck to during layout and to keep it small parts are on both sides.
+Its hard for me to manually solder below 0805 so that is what I stuck to during layout and to keep it small the parts are on both sides.

 <p float="left">
   <img src="lm3909d_top.png" width="300px" />